Who should apply as an international student?

 What is the number of credit hours for full-time status?

-A student must be enrolled in 12 units to be considered for full-time at the University of La Verne.
-Students can take up to 18 units during any given semester.
+An undergraduate student must be enrolled in 12 units to be considered for full-time at the University of La Verne.
+Undergraduate students can take up to 18 units during any given semester.

 How do I obtain an I-20?